 What is the most durable flooring material?
 This might be one of the most difficult questions for homeowners to answer.
 Believe it or not, solid hardwood flooring is among the top 10 most durable flooring materials.

 But since it’s made out of real wood, hardwood flooring in Allen, TX is more prone to scratches and damage when exposed to too much excess moisture.
 But it still looks great in any home and increases its value.
 Additionally, it has a saving grace in case you do damage it: it can be restored to its original, pristine condition.

 There is a wide variety of installation methods for hardwood flooring.
 These include the tongue-and-groove system, woodlock or ‘click’ systems, and floor connection system which can be completed by either the glue-down method, nail-down method, or the floating installation method.

 The tongue-and-groove system can be characterized by a groove on one side and end of the plank, and a tongue or a protruding wood along one edge center at the other side and end.
 The tongue and groove should fit properly together to avoid movement in the adjoining planks.
 This kind of installation can be completed through glue-down, floating, or nail-down methods.

 The woodlock or ‘click’ system is similar to the tongue-and-groove system, but involves tapping on the groove to make the curved or barbed tongue fit into it.
-Since it's the easiest installation method, it is a highly recommended system for the DIY market.
+Since it’s the easiest installation method, it’s highly recommended for DIYers.

 After installation, hardwood flooring needs finishing, buffing, and sanding to achieve its optimal quality and look.
 The most common finishes used in wood are oil-modified urethane and water-based polyurethane.
 Buffing, on the other hand, should be done every three to five years to maintain the flooring’s perfect condition.
 Meanwhile sanding can provide a smooth finish onto the floor and can be done as needed.